The-Assembly/Voi/README.md

 #### COMMAND LINE
 The following command, entered in the command line, will switch the audio output to HDMI:
 - amixer cset numid=3 2
 Here the output is being set to 2, which is HDMI.
 Setting the output to 1 switches to analogue (headphone jack).
-The default setting is 0 which is automatic. <br\>
+The default setting is 0 which is automatic.

 #### RASPI-CONFIG
 Open up raspi-config by entering the following into the command line:
 - sudo raspi-config

-This will open the configuration screen:<br\>
+This will open the configuration screen:

-Select Option 8 Advanced Options and press Enter, then select Option A6:  Audio and press Enter.<br\>
+Select Option 8 Advanced Options and press Enter, then select Option A6:  Audio and press Enter.

-Now you are presented with the two modes explained above as an alternative to the default Auto option.<br\>
+Now you are presented with the two modes explained above as an alternative to the default Auto option.<br/>
 Select a mode, press Enter and press the right arrow key to exit the options list, then select Finish to exit the configuration tool.

 ### Setup a USB microphone
 Two options of attaching a microphone into Raspberry Pi.
 One is to have USB mic, another to have an external USB sound card.
-Regardless the choice, the following instruction will work in setting up some basic microphone setup, before doing something cool like recording music, or experimenting with voice recognition modules.<br\>
+Regardless the choice, the following instruction will work in setting up some basic microphone setup, before doing something cool like recording music, or experimenting with voice recognition modules.<br/>

 1. Plug in the dongle and check the version of your sound card with lsusb:
 - lsusb
 Bus 001 Device 004: ID 041e:30d3 Creative Technology, Ltd Sound Blaster Play!
-(will show your sound card here)<br\>
+(will show your sound card here)

 2. To enable USB audio output, load the sound driver:
 - sudo modprobe snd_bcm2835